farcloser/quark/internal/tools/README.md

 Tools are installed via `go install <import-path>@<commit-hash>`:

 1. Check if tool already verified in current session (fast path)
-2. Check if tool exists in PATH
+2. Check if tool exists at expected path (GOBIN or GOPATH/bin)
 3. If not found, run `go install` with pinned commit hash
-4. Verify installation succeeded and tool is now in PATH
+4. Verify installation succeeded
 5. Cache result for session

 ## Version Pinning